UltraStar-Deluxe/format/spec.md

 >
 > In relative mode the order of notes and end-of-phrase markers within a file is significant.

 In files with multiple voices each voice has its own `rel` value which is independent of other voices.
-The `rel` value for a voice does not reset when a player change is encountered.
+The `rel` value for a voice does not reset when a voice change is encountered.